We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-It’s that time of year when the fun of Christmas is over and we’re faced with a return to normality.
-We’ve probably over indulged on good food and spent a little too much money, not to mention the cold and dark weather outside.
+Before we know it, it will be that time of year when the fun of Christmas is over and we’re faced with a return to normality.
+We would have probably overindulged on good food and spent a little too much money, not to mention the cold and dark weather outside.
 After the excitement and bustle of the Christmas season, it’s completely natural to feel a little down at this time of year.
 The January blues are a very real thing, but that doesn’t mean you have to get them!
-There are plenty of things we can do to see us through this miserable month, so here are a few of our tips.
+There are plenty of things we can do to see us through that miserable month, so here are a few of our tips.

 Going outside may be the last thing you want to do, but making the effort to go for a 20 minute walk can make you feel much better.
 Even mild exercise releases endorphins, pretty much guaranteeing a boost to our mood.
 This doesn’t have to be a trudge to the gym, but can be a quick trip to the shops or walk through our local park - just enough to keep your body moving.
 Not getting enough sunlight and Vitamin D, also known as Seasonal Affective Disorder (SAD), has been shown to decrease our happiness and leaves us feeling down in the dumps.
 January is a dark month, so it’s even more important to get outside whenever we can.
 What if it’s raining I hear you ask?
 Well, you’ll have to grab your umbrella!

 When we’re feeling down, we have a tendency to withdraw from friends and family, even though these are the very people who can help us feel better.
 If we isolate ourselves, we can get caught up in overthinking and worrying, making our mood worse and creating a vicious cycle.
-This year, feelings of loneliness might hit harder than ever, as its much more difficult to get out and see people.
-But there are still always you can stay connected!
 If you live with people, whether they be family or housemates, set aside some time to spend some quality time together.
 You could have a movie or board game night, get together to cook a nice big meal or go for a walk together if the weather is good enough.
 Aside from that, utilise social media!
-Video calls and group chars will help you feel as if those far away friends aren't so distant, and will help you stay up to date with each other.
+Video calls and group chats will help you feel as if those far away friends aren't so distant, and will help you stay up to date with each other.

 If you can, take the time to treat yourself at least once a week.
 Run a warm bubble bath, watch your favourite film or head out for a delicious meal.
 Doing something we really enjoy will inevitably lift our spirits and make us feel better, no matter how miserable we’re feeling.
 It also gives us something to look forward to, leaving us with a sense of anticipation that can get us through even the most miserable day at the office.